kwinso/themer/README.md

 # Themer
-A tool that allows you to update your desktop theme with just one command.
+Update all of your config files to match same theme with just one line in terminal.

 # Installation